PhilK-7/agns-port/README.md

 *Objective-F:* The average confidence of the face classifier that images of the target class merged with generated fake glasses belong to the target class.
-The lower, the more successful a dodging attack is; the higher, the more successful a impersonation attack.
+The lower, the more successful a dodging attack is; the higher, the more successful an impersonation attack.

 *Loss:* A special loss for the face classifiers here during the attacks.
 To maximize the probability of a successful dodging attack, the AGN must minimize target class logit minus the sum of all other classes´ logits.
 Contrary, to maximize impersonation attack success, the target class logit must be higher than the sum of all other logits.
-The loss is weakly correlated with Objective-F.
+The loss is weakly correlated with Objective-F. The goal during dodging attacks is to minimize the loss, and impersonators want to maximize it instead.

 *Mean Prob:* Opposed to Objective-F, this average confidence is calculated after every attack epoch.
 Also, the metric is not computed the same way.
 The mean prob is the best (lowest for dodging, highest for impersonation attack) average confidence that is computed for any generated fake glasses merged with all face images of an attacker.
 It also tends to converge together with Objective-F.